 Kenya’s Chyulu Hills are home to the Maasai people, small-holder farmers and legions of iconic wildlife – including some of the largest populations of elephants in Kenya.
-They are also beset by unsustainable land use and deforestation.
+These hills are also beset by unsustainable land use and deforestation.

 In the face of these struggles, a new plan is afoot to restore these famous hills.
 Together with key partners in the landscape, particularly the Maasai Wilderness Conservation Trust and the Big Life Foundation, Conservation International is aiming to put tens of thousands of hectares of Chyulu Hills savannah woodland and grassland under restoration by 2025.